chadsansing/airlock-campaign/gm-resources/session-planning/session-9.md

 ## Scene 1

-"There are multiple frigate sized ships coming through the wormhole and attacking mining operations in Amnir's wall.
+"There are multiple frigates coming through the wormhole and attacking mining operations in Amnir's wall.
 They seem to be landing on asteroids."

 ### Type